yue2/myjournal/articles/index.md

 ---
-title: My articles
+title: Recent Posts
-layout: default
+layout: home
 ---

-#Recent Posts
 What's new in mind?